Skip to main content

 Spanish Blackjack

-Spanish 21 Blackjack ScreenshotSpanish Blackjack or also commonly known as Spanish 21, is considered to be one of the most challenging variations.
-It has a very distinguishable rules and one of the major differences between this version and the classic game, is that all of ten cards are removed from each deck.
+Spanish 21 Blackjack ScreenshotSpanish Blackjack, also commonly known as Spanish 21, is considered one of the most challenging variations.
+It has very distinctive rules, and one of the major differences between this version and the classic game is that all ten-value cards are removed from each deck.
 It is played with six or eight decks of cards, each one consisting of 48 cards.
-Even though at first glance, this rule highly favors the casinos, the house edge of this version is fairly low – 0.38%.
+Even though, at first glance, this rule seems to favor the casino, the house edge of this version is fairly low – 0.38%.

-One specific rule that is beneficial for players is automatically winning with a total of 21, regardless of the cards the dealer has.
+One specific rule that benefits players is that a total of 21 automatically wins, regardless of the dealer’s cards.
 In this version, it is possible to double down after splitting any two cards, including a pair of Aces.
-It is also allowed to surrender, even after doubling down.
-This variation offers different payouts, depending on the particular winning combination.
+Players are also allowed to surrender, even after doubling down.
+This variation offers different payouts depending on the particular winning combination.
 For instance, if players have a total of 21 that consists of five, seven or more cards, the payout is 3/2.
-In case that they have a total of 21 that consists of 6 cards, the payout is 2/1.
+If they have a total of 21 that consists of six cards, the payout is 2/1.

 Spanish Blackjack Strategy Chart